Comparing Genesis Healthcare (OTCMKTS:GENN) & Five Star Senior Living (NASDAQ:FVE)

-Five Star Senior Living (NASDAQ:FVE) and Genesis Healthcare (OTCMKTS:GENN) are both small-cap medical companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their risk, earnings, valuation, analyst recommendations, institutional ownership, profitability and dividends.
+Genesis Healthcare (OTCMKTS:GENN) and Five Star Senior Living (NASDAQ:FVE) are both small-cap medical companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their profitability, valuation, dividends, earnings, risk, analyst recommendations and institutional ownership.

-39.4% of Five Star Senior Living shares are owned by institutional investors.
-Comparatively, 2.3% of Genesis Healthcare shares are owned by institutional investors.
-7.0% of Five Star Senior Living shares are owned by insiders.
-Comparatively, 36.6% of Genesis Healthcare shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+2.3% of Genesis Healthcare shares are held by institutional investors.
+Comparatively, 39.4% of Five Star Senior Living shares are held by institutional investors.
+36.6% of Genesis Healthcare shares are held by insiders.
+Comparatively, 7.0% of Five Star Senior Living shares are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

-This table compares Five Star Senior Living and Genesis Healthcare’s top-line revenue, earnings per share and valuation.
+This table compares Genesis Healthcare and Five Star Senior Living’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue